grepory/promfana/README.md

 You will need [Docker](https://docs.docker.com/engine/installation/) and [docker-compose](https://docs.docker.com/compose/install/).

 Setup persistent storage.
-I put this at /data, and the mount points in docker-compose exect these to be there:
+I put this at /data, and the mount points in docker-compose expect these to be there:

 `mkdir -p /data/grafana /data/prometheus`